-Kairi, which means ‘sea’ in the Japanese, is the name of the female character in “Kingdom Hearts”, a novel series based on video games.
+Kairi, which means ‘sea’ in Japanese, is the name of the female character in “Kingdom Hearts”, a novel series based on video games.

 If you do not intend to hide your love for the “Hunger Games” trilogy, you can opt for Katniss, the name of its leading character.
 We’re confident that this name would soon be on top of the baby name charts.

 If you are a mystery lover or want a cooler alternative to Elizabeth, Lisbeth could be your pick.
-This name featured in “The Girl With The Dragon Tattoo”.
+This name is featured in “The Girl With The Dragon Tattoo”.

 Hermione and Ginny are excellent characters to name your daughter after, but Luna would be best of the lot.
 Luna Lovegood taught the readers that one must never be afraid to love his or her full and true self.

 You can never go wrong with Lyra, the girl from “His Dark Materials Trilogy” who was “destined to bring about the end of destiny”.
 Originally, this name is taken from the lyre of Orpheus.

 Here’s a bookworm name for your little bookworm baby.
 Matilda was the name of the book and its lead character of Roald Dahl’s novel.